The Narberth Dickens Festival

 What does it cost?

-Thanks to the generous donation of sponsorship dollars and manpower from the members of the Narberth Business Association, entrance into the festival and most of the activities are free.
-Carriage rides cost $5, and there are a few souvenirs for sale as well.
+Thanks to generous donations of sponsorship dollars and manpower from members of the Narberth Business Association, and other Borough organizations, entrance into the festival and most of the activities are free.
+Carriage rides cost a Narberth Shilling (our $5 coin), and there are a few souvenirs for sale as well.

-Narberth is just three stops from 30th street station on the Paoli/Thorndale (R-5) regional rail line.
-If you are coming from Philly, or from other spots on the Main Line, check the Saturday Septa schedule here.
+The train is a great way to get to Narberth, and the station is right in the middle of the festival.
+Why worry about parking when Narberth is just three stops from 30th street station on the Paoli/Thorndale (R-5) regional rail line?
+If you are coming from Philly, or from other spots on the Main Line, check the Sunday Septa schedule here.
+The eastbound and the westbound trains stop in Narberth once an hour all day Sunday.

 wear them down to the festival and decorate them with one of the colorful pins!